mikependon/RepoDB/README.md

 It refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

-RepoDb has its owns compiler.
+RepoDb has its own compiler.
 It caches the “already-generated” compiled-ILs and compiled-Expressions and reusing them for the upcoming transformations.
 Furthermore, RepoDb also caches the “already-executed” operation-context and reusing it for future calls.

 **It is efficient**